Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.7Location

-Why for a family holiday — Wailea Beach Resort, A Marriott Resort, sits between the Four Seasons and the Grand Wailea on the Wailea cluster — 547 rooms across three towers, with the working family infrastructure built around the four-pool complex (including the largest waterslide cluster after the Grand Wa…
+Why for a family holiday: Wailea Beach Resort, A Marriott Resort, sits between the Four Seasons and the Grand Wailea on the Wailea cluster, 547 rooms across three towers, with the family infrastructure built around the four-pool complex (including the biggest waterslide setup after the Grand Wailea) makes it the activity-first pick; rooms skew compact, so book up a category.

-Best room: Two-Bedroom Hospitality Suite (the family-of-four working option) or Concierge Level Ocean View King for the upgrade tier.
+Best room: Two-Bedroom Hospitality Suite (the family-of-four setup) or Concierge Level Ocean View King for the upgrade tier.

 9.8Room & Design